Last Updated on July 10, 2022 by Michael Brockbank

 You Only Cheat Yourself

-I know some out there might not want to record all of their eating habits into MyFitnessPal.
+I know some out there might not want to record all of their eating habits on MyFitnessPal.
 It makes you feel guilty when those numbers start changing from green to red.

 But if you don’t, you’re only cheating yourself.
 MyFitnessPal will only work if you’re honest.